Mitchell to replace Grange as England psychology lead

-Since Grange’s departure, the rights to the book, Fear Less: How to Win at Life, Without Losing Yourself, have been bought by Ebury, with publication slated for March 2020.
+Since her departure from the FA, the rights to Grange's book, Fear Less: How to Win at Life, Without Losing Yourself, have been bought by Ebury, with publication slated for March 2020.

 Grange was appointed by the FA following a global search in November 2017 and formally began her role the following January.
 Previously, the England teams had used management consultants Lane4 for psychology and culture support.